mudox/home/content/post/site-build-notes.md

 # Tools

-I use the popular static site generator - [Hugo] which is fast as well as versatile.
-Its live reloading feature is amazing.
-Almost all working is done by a text editor.
+I use the popular static site generator - [Hugo] which is known as programmer' s site generator.
+It renders site fast as well as provides rich set of flexibility for user to tweak every aspect of the site.

+Hugo's live reloading feature reload currently opened site page to show how your changes in the source files would affect the page.
+Suppose you have 2 display monitors, one for editor, the other shows the browser ...

-All text files are edited in the [Neovim] + [Tmux] + [iTerm 2] combination.
+Hugo does not require any special web editor or IDE, I accomplished almost all job with the [Neovim] + [Tmux] + [iTerm 2] combination.

 [Emmet] is a powerful web snippets expander to boost my html writing speed.